People in Atlanta are searching for depression therapists right now. Do they find you?

 Depression that has not responded to standard first-line treatments.
 Clients have often tried multiple medications and therapy approaches without adequate relief.
 They may feel hopeless about treatment itself, which requires a therapist who can name that experience and offer a clear path forward.

 "Implementing your strategies is having a significant impact on a very short timeline.
-We're up to 4 referrals in the past week and a half."
+I'm up to 5, maybe 6 clients now compared to the 2 when we first started."

 Martin Merceret, LCSW, Champaign IL